rafalmas/gript/README.md

 # A Gulp Build Setup Project

-This projects is the basis for the creation of an npm module containing a "complete" Gulp Build Setup for an AngularJS application using sass.
+This projects is the basis for the creation of an npm module containing a "complete" Gulp Build Setup for an AngularJS application using Sass.
+Your application source and test files can be written in JavaScript or TypeScript.
+If it's TypeScript, it will be validated and then compiled to JavaScript.

-The goal of this tool is to provide the handy workflow for developing Angular based applications and ensure the profound checking of the code quality of the same time.
+The goal of this tool is to provide the handy workflow for developing Angular based applications (no matter what language you use - JavaScript or TypeScript) and ensure the profound checking of the code quality of the same time.
 The module orchestrates a collection of gulp build functionality into a single npm dependency and makes it easier for developers to have and maintain the build setup for own Angular projects.